dbos-inc/dbos-demo-apps/bank/README.md

   // Only extract user and roles if the operation specifies required roles. if (ctx.requiredRole.length > 0) {
     if (!ctx.koaContext.state.user) {
-      throw new OperonResponseError("No authenticated user!", 401);
+      throw new DBOSResponseError("No authenticated user!", 401);
     }

     const authenticatedUser: string = ctx.koaContext.state.user["preferred_username"] ?? "";